Michael (Michael Jackson album): Promotion and singles

-"Hollywood Tonight" was the second official single, which was released in Italy on February 11, 2011, and in Poland on February 14, 2011.
-"Behind the Mask", the third single in this album, was released in France on February 21, 2011. "(I Like) The Way You Love Me", the fourth and final single released in South Korea as a digital single on January 18, 2011, and formally released in Italian and Chinese radio stations in July 2011.
+"Hollywood Tonight" was the album's second official single, released in Italy on February 11, 2011 and in Poland on February 14.
+The third single, "Behind the Mask", was released in France on February 21.
+The fourth and final single, "(I Like) The Way You Love Me", was released as a digital single in South Korea on January 18 and was formally released to Italian and Chinese radio stations in July 2011.

-Controversy
+Controversies

 Authenticity of vocals on three tracks

 The authenticity of the vocals on the tracks "Breaking News", "Keep Your Head Up", and "Monster" is disputed.
-The tracks, along with nine other unreleased songs leaked online, are known as the Cascio tracks.
+The tracks, along with nine other unreleased songs leaked online ("Stay", "All Right" (a.k.a.
+"Everything's Just Fine"), "Black Widow", "Burn Tonight", "All I Need", "Water", "Fall in Love", "Ready 2 Win", and "Soldier Boy"), are known as the Cascio tracks.
 They are attributed to Jackson, Eddie Cascio and James Porte and were allegedly recorded in the Cascios' basement in 2007, according to the documentary detailing the making of the album.
+"Stay", "All I Need", and "Burn Tonight", were at one point considered for the album and mixed by Teddy Riley in 2010.
 Doubts over whether the vocals were by Jackson have been raised by his mother Katherine Jackson, his children Prince and Paris, his sister La Toya, his nephews T.J., Taj, and Taryll, music producer will.i.am, and fans.
 Jackson's brother Randy Jackson claimed that family members were not allowed at his studio where the album was being completed.
-According to Randy, when producer Teddy Riley played him some of the tracks, "I immediately said it wasn't his voice".
+According to Randy, when Riley played him some of the tracks, "I immediately said it wasn't his voice".